We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Dominos Pizza overview

 Domino's Pizza, Inc., through its subsidiaries, operates as a pizza company in the United States and internationally.
 It operates through three segments: U.S. Stores, International Franchise, and Supply Chain.
 The company offers pizzas under the Domino's brand name through company-owned and franchised stores.
-As of January 3, 2021, it operated approximately 17,600 stores in 90 markets.
+As of July 15, 2021, the company operated 18,000 stores.
 The company was founded in 1960 and is based in Ann Arbor, Michigan.

 Frequently asked questions